Chemainus River Provincial Park

 Chemainus River Provincial Park is a provincial park in British Columbia, Canada.

 History

 The park was established on December 30, 1959.
 It occupies 119 hectares.
 It is managed by the Cowichan Valley Regional District.

 Cultural Heritage

 Chemainus River Park occupies what was once the traditional territories of the Nanaimo First Nation, the Chemainus First Nation, the Cowichan Indian Band and the Cowichan Tribes.
 The indigenous people used this area for fishing, berry picking and bark stripping.
-The park also contains the vestiges of an historically significant railway grade.
+The park also contains the vestiges of a historically significant railway grade.

 Facilities

 Unlike many other camps in British Columbia, the Chemainus River Provincial Park does not permit camping or campfires.
-There are facilities for numerous other activities, including canoeing, cycling, fishing, hiking, horseback riding and swimming.
+There are facilities for numerous other activities, including canoeing, cycling, fishing, hiking, horseback riding, and swimming.